 Apollonia and Katavathi villages of Sifnos.
 By Jon Corelis - Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=10406170

-The name of the main town, known as Apollonia, is thought to come from the ancient temple of the god Apollo, on the site of the church of Panagia Yeraniofora, and the second-largest and almost adjacent is Artemonas, thought to be named after an ancient temple of Apollo's sister, the goddess Artemis, located at the site of the church of Panagia Kokhi.
+The name of the main town, known as Apollonia, comes from the ancient temple of the god Apollo, on the site of the church of Panagia Yeraniofora.
+At Apollonia, make sure to try the desserts at Gerontopoulos pastry shop, a landmark of Sifnos.
+The second-largest and almost adjacent village is Artemonas, named after an ancient temple of Apollo's sister, the goddess Artemis, located at the site of the church of Panagia Kokhi.
+At Aremonas, enjoy your dinner at To Chrisso restaurant (tel.: 22840 312322) with great food and a gorgeous view.
+For an excellent dessert or coffee, stop by To Kitrino Podilato (tel.: 22840 31244).
 The village of Kastro, built on top of a high cliff on the island's east shore, used to be the capital of the island during ancient times until 1836.
 It has extensive medieval remains and is the location of the island's archaeological museum.
 The port settlement, on the west coast of the island is known as Kamares.

 Notable figures from Sifnos in modern times include the chef Nikolaos Tselementes (1878–1958), who wrote a classic Greek Cookery book still used in Greece today.